scttcper/ngx-toastr/README.md

-  onShown?: Observable<any>; // triggered when toast is active onHidden?: Observable<any>; // triggered when toast is destroyed onTap?: Observable<any>; // triggered on click
+  onShown?: Observable<any>; // triggered when toast is active onHidden?: Observable<any>; // triggered when toast is destroyed onTap?: Observable<any>; // triggered on click onAction?: Observable<any>; // available for your use in custom toast }
-}
 ```
 Toastr Service will return undefined if prevent duplicates is on.